 Can I “roll up” my closing costs with a HARP refinance?

 Yes, mortgage balances can be increased to cover closing costs in addition to other monies due at closing such as escrow reserves, accrued daily interest, and a small amount of cash.
 In no cases may loan sizes exceed the local conforming loan limits, however.
-In most U.S. markets, this limit is $417,000.
-In certain high-cost areas, including Orange County, California and Fairfax, Virginia, for example, the limit ranges as high as $625,500.
+In most U.S. markets, this limit is $453,100 for 2018 (the last year HARP is available).
+In certain high-cost areas, including Orange County, California and Fairfax, Virginia, for example, the limit ranges as high as $679,650.

 I am unemployed and without income.
 Am I HARP-eligible?

-Yes, you do not need to be employed to use the HARP mortgage program.
-Applicants do not need to be "requalified" unless their new principal + interest payment increases by more than 20%.
+Yes, according to official HARP guidelines, you can be unemployed and use the HARP loan to refinance.
+Applicants will not need to be “requalified” on income unless their new principal + interest payment increases by more than 20%.
 If the new payment increases by less than 20%, or falls, there is no requalification necessary.

 My lender is asking for income verification.
 How do I prove income for a HARP loan?

 HARP mortgages are underwritten like most other mortgages.
 When income verification is required, you’ll often be asked to provide 2 years of W-2 statements, the two most recent years of federal tax returns, and a recent paystub.